ipbes/ipbeswebdocs/docs/maintenance/drupal-core.rst

 Drupal core updates
 -------------------

 Drupal core updates are taken care of by the DKAN package.
+See Pantheon updates below